South Florida Gynecology & Women's Health

 What happens during my first well-woman exam?

-How Dr. Karmin and Dr. Dejean conduct your well-woman visit depends on your age and other health factors, such as your medical and sexual history.
+How your gynecologist conducts your well-woman visit depends on your age and other health factors, such as your medical and sexual history.

 Our doctors at South Florida Gynecology & Women's Health begin seeing adolescents as young as 16 for an initial visit.
 During the first gynecologic exam, your doctor will ask you questions about your menstrual cycles, sexual health, and more.
 She will also check your height, weight, and blood pressure.
 A breast and pelvic exam are often not necessary during an adolescent’s first visit.

-These first few visits are a time for you to get to know Dr. Karmin or Dr. Dejean and feel comfortable at South Florida Gynecology & Women's Health.
+These first few visits are a time for you to get to know the doctor and feel comfortable at South Florida Gynecology & Women's Health.
 If you’re sexually active, the doctor may discuss contraception options and sexually transmitted disease (STD) testing.

 Will my well-woman exam change over time?